 - Gum diseases: If one has gum problems, fluoride treatments are available from your dentist.

 - Dry mouth: This is also called as “xerostomia” caused by a rare disease called Sjogren’s syndrome.
 Your dry oral cavity makes it hard for food to be chewed and partially digested.
 Then the acids secreted by the bacteria thriving in your mouth may not be washed away due to the lack of salivary production.

 - Having braces and crowns: sometimes the braces and crowns pose risk for oral cavity and tooth decay.
 The crown of the teeth meeting with the underlying structure or the orthodontic device brackets causes this.

 Fluoride treatments in your dentist’s clinic

 Although fluoride is incorporated in commercial toothpaste, you can receive a more effective fluoride treatment in your dentist’s clinic.
 It does not only strengthen your teeth but also helps a long lasting white set of teeth.

 There are two types of fluoride commonly applied to clients.
 These are the neutral sodium fluoride and the acidulated phosphate fluoride.
 The neutral sodium fluoride is normally given to clients who have fillings and crowns as well as those who have dry mouth problems.

 Another form of fluoride treatment is the fluoride supplements.
 It is commonly given to children who are at risk for tooth decay.
 However, these are prescribed in low dosages.
 The ideal dose is at 0.25 to 1 mg and dentists usually give less than 264 mg of fluoride tablets depending on their weight.

-Fluoride gels and varnishes are also another alternative for fluoride treatments.
-Usually the gel uses a tray and you can wear it as a mouth guard for 4 times a day.
-The varnish on the other hand uses a brush and you manually apply it on your teeth.
+Fluoride gels and varnishes are also another alternatives for fluoride treatments.
+Usually, the gel uses a tray and you can wear it as a mouth guard for 4 times a day.
+The varnish, on the other hand, uses a brush and you manually apply it on your teeth.